spatha0011/spatha_vsd-hdp/Day19/README.md

 ### 12. Post-CTS OpenROAD timing analysis

-Commands to be run in OpenLANE flow to do OpenROAD timing analysis with integrated OpenSTA in OpenROAD
+Commands to be run in OpenLANE flow to do OpenROAD timing analysis with integrated OpenSTA in OpenROAD:

 ```shell
 # Command to run OpenROAD tool